hashgraph/hedera-wallet-connect/README.md

 ## Ethereum JSON-RPC vs. Hedera JSON-RPC vs. Hedera JSON-RPC Relay

-When integrating, app developers can choose to use the Hedera native approach and send transactions to wallets over the WalletConnect relays using the JSON-RPC spec defined for Hedera native transactions or use Ethereum JSON-RPC calls sent to a Hedera JSON-RPC Relay provider which then communicates with Hedera consensus and mirror nodes.
+When integrating, app developers can choose to use the Hedera native approach and send transactions to wallets over the WalletConnect network using the JSON-RPC spec defined for Hedera native transactions or use Ethereum JSON-RPC calls sent to a Hedera JSON-RPC Relay provider which then communicates with Hedera consensus and mirror nodes.